Filton and Bradley Stoke

-Filton and Bradley Stoke is a constituency represented in the House of Commons of the UK Parliament since 2010 by Jack Lopresti, a Conservative.
+Filton and Bradley Stoke is a constituency in Gloucestershire represented in the House of Commons of the UK Parliament since 2024 by Claire Hazelgrove from the Labour Party.
+As the name suggests, major settlements include Filton, Bradley Stoke, as well as Almondsbury, Stoke Gifford, Downend and Winterbourne.
+Filton and Bradley Stoke hosts an electorate of 73,598 (2023).

 History

 The seat was created by the Boundary Commission for the 2010 general election.
 The seat was formed by taking parts of the Bristol North West, Kingswood, and Northavon constituencies.

-The electoral wards used to create the seat in time for the 2010 election were: